Challenging Past Helps Clippers Point Guard Patrick Beverley Adapt to Every Situation

 “Honestly, if I didn't play basketball, I'd still do this,” he insists.
 “I like meeting new people.
 I'm a people person.
 I like to have fun.
 I like to joke.
 I like to learn about new people.
 It gives you a different insight.
 It gives you a different perspective of, you know, it's just not about you out here.
 It's a bigger world and people have real problems.”

-Pat has dealt with plenty of problems in his own life, and long on perspective as a result.
+Pat has dealt with plenty of problems in his own life, and is long on perspective as a result.
 But the 30-year-old is still learning for himself, and still yearning to help others.

 In fact, less than two weeks after this visit, Pat will be back at Cedars-Sinai, brightening the day of sick kids and cancer patients, before turning his attention to LeBron James and the Lakers the next day.